microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 # Student Task 4: Image Flip with motion

-1. start with Motion (short method) example above or similar code
+1. Start with Motion (short method) example above or similar code
 2. Make **your own image** move using the up, down, left, right controller
 3. Use "A" button to flip vertically (upside down and back upright)
 4. Challenge: add the flip Vertical as a function.